FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

-In our setup, GAPBS was cross-compiled on the host using \emph{riscv64-linux-gnu-g++} with default dynamic linking and the \emph{-O3} optimization flag.
-The \emph{OMP\_NUM\_THREADS} environment variable was set to control the number of OpenMP threads at runtime.
-Test inputs were randomly generated Kronecker graphs with $2^{20}$ vertices, following the Graph500 specifications.
-Each benchmark run consisted of two phases: generating the graph, then executing the target algorithm for 20 iterations.
-The average execution time per-iteration was reported as the score.
+GAPBS is cross-compiled on the host using \emph{riscv64-linux-gnu-g++} with dynamic linking and \emph{-O3}.
+The number of threads is set via \emph{OMP\_NUM\_THREADS} environment variable.
+Inputs are Kronecker graphs with $2^{20}$ vertices.
+Each run performs graph generation followed by 20 iterations, and the average per-iteration time is reported.